-8. At their November 2014 sessions, the World Forum for Harmonization of Vehicle Regulations (WP.29) and the Executive Committee of the 1998 Agreement (AC.3) endorsed the proposed action plan to, in a first stage, collect information, review existing standards and develop recommendations.
+9. At their November 2014 sessions, the World Forum for Harmonization of Vehicle Regulations (WP.29) and the Executive Committee of the 1998 Agreement (AC.3) endorsed the proposed action plan to, in a first stage, collect information, review existing standards and develop recommendations.
 AC.3 noted the several aspects linked to VIAQ including safety matters (ECE/TRANS/WP.29/1112, para.
 133).

-9. The Informal Working Group (IWG) on VIAQ under the Working Party on Pollution and Energy (GRPE) reported the new recommendation of vehicle interior air quality that focuses on the interior air emissions generated from interior materials, in a first stage.
+10. The Informal Working Group (IWG) on VIAQ under the Working Party on Pollution and Energy (GRPE) reported the new recommendation of vehicle interior air quality that focuses on the interior air emissions generated from interior materials, in a first stage and on exhaust gases entering to a vehicle cabin in the second stage of work.

-10. The new Mutual Resolution (M.R.3) is providing the provisions and harmonized test procedure for the measurement of interior air emissions, taking into account existing standards.
+11. The Mutual Resolution (M.R.3) is providing the provisions and harmonized test procedure for the measurement of interior air emissions, taking into account existing standards.

 C. Existing regulations and standards